 But Sal had asked Can it wait?
 And I had said Yes —something that, unlike projecting confidence, I’m trying not to do.
 To say yes to everything.
 I hold my thumb and make a point not to bite it again.
 I can feel it still, the glow and pulse of pain.

 So everything gets reset.
-The dog shuts up.
 Sal stops telling the crew to “Find the wind” and to move the snake just so.
 I have no lines.
 I just redo the part where I die.

 Behind him, one of the crew members tosses up his hands and says “Sal, come on.
 You just fucked up the shot.”

-The rain is light, and the wind chills my skin.
-My shirt is weighed down in the humidity.
-I’m overcome by a sense of pride, the feeling I’ve reached some new height, adrenaline thudding my heartbeat.
+My shirt is weighed down in the humidity, the flannel choice seeming smarter every minute, my personal spin on a role so unlike me.
+I’m overcome by a sense of pride, the feeling I’ve reached some new height, adrenaline tripping up my heartbeat.

 “Turn on the lights!”
 Sal says.
 He hops back on his chair, pleased with himself.
 “For fuck’s sake.
 Give him some light.
 That was”—he pauses, unaccustomed to thinking before speaking—“excellent.”

+There is a cut-open quality to the moment, a vulnerability that feels violent.
 I sit up and brush the burrs from my knees.
 Above, the moon glows yellow, but it instantly disappears when a flash of stark, hot light floods my vision.
-I can see the rain fall, barely, against it.
+I can see the rain fall, barely, against it the metal.
 I cover my eyes with my hand, the scabbed red dot on my thumb uglier than I expected.
 From this angle it actually looks like a snakebite.
 The crew flicks on another light behind me.